-- What is Behavioral Design Pattern?
+- What is the Behavioral Design Pattern?

 - When to use the Behavioral Design Pattern?

-- Examples of Behavioral Design Pattern
+- Examples of Behavioral Design Patterns

-What is Behavioral Design Pattern in C#?
+What is the Behavioral Design Pattern in C#?

 According to Wikipedia, in Software Engineering, behavioral design patterns are design patterns that identify common communication patterns among objects and realize these patterns.
 By doing so, these patterns increase flexibility in carrying out this communication.